A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC

 For the Gaussian IMAC, Fritschek and Wunder \cite{fritschek2014enabling} close the gap between the achievable sum rate regions for Gaussian IMAC and the deterministic IMAC.
 Their coding scheme employs signal scale alignment and lattice coding.
-Zhu et al. \cite{zhu2014capacity} studied the interference Z MAC, a special case of the channel in \cite{chaaban2011capacity}, where they obtained an achievable rate region based on superposition encoding and joint decoding.
-In the conference version of this paper \cite{pang2013bounds}, an approximate capacity region was presented for a special case of the MAC-IC-MAC with a two-user MAC in the first cell and a point-to-point link in the second cell\footnote{Since we are studying a more general channel model here than \cite{pang2013bounds}, the missing proofs in \cite{pang2013bounds} can be completed by setting $K_{a}=2$ and $K_{b}=1$ in the results and proofs in Section III and Appendices.
-Typographical errors in \cite{pang2013bounds} are also corrected in this version.}
+Zhu et al. \cite{zhu2014capacity} studied the interference Z MAC, a special case of the channel studied in \cite{chaaban2011capacity}, with only one-sided interference links from the two MAC transmitters to the point-to-point link receiver.
+The authors therein obtained the capacity region or the sum capacity under certain channel conditions using superposition encoding and joint decoding.
+In the conference version of this paper \cite{pang2013bounds}, an approximate capacity region was presented for a special case of the MAC-IC-MAC with a two-user MAC in the first cell and a point-to-point link in the second cell\footnote{Since we are studying a more general channel model here than the conference version of this paper in \cite{pang2013bounds}, the missing proofs in \cite{pang2013bounds} can be completed by setting $K_{1}=2$ and $K_{2}=1$ in the results and proofs in Section III and Appendices \ref{sec:mim-errors}.
+Typographical errors in \cite{pang2013bounds} are also corrected therein.}.